jonsamwell/dart_gherkin/README.md

 #### defaultLanguage

 Defaults to `en`
-This specifies the default langauge the feature files are written in.
+This specifies the default language the feature files are written in.
 See https://cucumber.io/docs/gherkin/reference/#overview for supported languages.

 #### stepDefinitions